-- Gale Virtual Reference Library: Search hundreds of subject encyclopedias online to find background information and help define your topic
+- Gale Virtual Reference Library: full-text database of encyclopedias, almanacs, and specialized reference sources to help find background information and define your topic.

 - CQ Researcher - Overview of current hot topics written by journalists.
-Example: Modernizing the Grid, and 3D Printing
+Examples: Modernizing the Grid and 3D Printing

 Using Wikipedia for Academic Research - this is a very helpful 3 minute tutorial on using Wikipedia to locate background information.